-Three of the 23 SSR2 recommendations are in "not started" status, two of which depend on the completion of another:
+Two of the 24 SSR2 recommendations are in "not started" status, two of which depend on the completion of another:

-- In Q3 2023, the cross-functional project team continued its implementation design for SSR2 Recommendation 5.4, to which the community group assigned a P4 level in FY24 prioritization.
-The recommendation calls for clear reporting of what ICANN org is doing and achieving in the security space. - Listed as a P4 by the community group, SSR2 Recommendation 22.2 is in continuation of SSR2 Recommendation 22.1, as described above, and requires collecting community feedback on measurements on an annual basis, and publicly summarizing it.
-To implement this, ICANN org currently plans to generate an email address linked to a ticketing system that will allow the community to provide feedback and suggestions on a continuous basis.
-The annual report will include data that shows frequency and content of feedback provided through this mechanism (if any). - SSR2 Recommendation 23.1, a P3 recommendation, calls for PTI operations to update the DNSSEC Practice Statement (DPS) to allow the transition from one digital signature algorithm to another.
+- Listed as a P4 by the community group, SSR2 Recommendation 22.2 is in continuation of SSR2 Recommendation 22.1, as described above, and requires collecting community feedback on measurements on an annual basis, and publicly summarizing it.
+In connection with SSR2 Recommendation 22.1, the implementation design for this recommendation is being re-evaluated. - SSR2 Recommendation 23.1, a P3 recommendation, calls for PTI operations to update the DNSSEC Practice Statement (DPS) to allow the transition from one digital signature algorithm to another.
 SSR2 Recommendation 23.2, as noted in the Board action on the SSR2 Final Report, must be completed before the DNSSEC Practice Statement can be updated.
 Updating the DPS is standard practice anytime there is modification to any standard operating procedures involving DNSSEC.
-Recognizing the dependency on SSR2 Recommendation 23.2, SSR2 Recommendation 23.1 is expected to be completed in Q4 2024.
+Recognizing the dependency on SSR2 Recommendation 23.2, SSR2 Recommendation 23.1 is expected to complete in Q2 2025.